ConnorDonegan/connordonegan.github.io/_posts/2025-02-10-spatial-plus.markdown

 ---

-A raft of recent articles in journals of statistics assert that spatial regression models are 'biased' (a term of art for statisticians).
+A raft of recent articles in journals of statistics assert that spatial regression models are 'biased'.
 Some are now referring to this supposed bias as 'spatial confounding'.
-Red warning flags abound in this literature.
-This post examines 'spatial+', which is among the more recent proposals for fixing the supposed bias of spatial regression models.
+Red warning flags abound in this literature, and I've written elsewhere why I'm not convinced by these claims.
+This post walks through some of the relevant concepts for spatial analysis and examines 'spatial+', which is among the more recent proposals for fixing the supposed bias of spatial regression models.

 **Contents:**
 * TOC